alistaircol/ac-website/content/articles/docker-nginx-httpd-php-mysql.md

 * Make a base image for all apps to use, isolating each application into its own container.
 * Make an `nginx` reverse proxy to route requests to the relevant container.
-* For each application, from the base image make a new service with bespoke configuration.
+* For each application, from the base image make a new service with a bespoke configuration.

 Ahh, debugging is nicer now!* [repo](https://github.com/alistaircol/docker-nginx-ingress-httpd-php)